esolanoo/MNIST-Classification/Report.md

 ### Test score

-By assessing the model's performance on new, unseen data, a score of **1.0** is obrained.
+By assessing the model's performance on new, unseen data, a score of **1.0** is obtained.

 ### Repeteaded Train & Test Split